livewire/livewire/docs/properties.md

 Properties store and manage data inside your Livewire components.
-They are defined as public properties on component classes and can be accessed and modified both on the server and client side.
+They are defined as public properties on component classes and can be accessed and modified on both the server and client-side.

 ## Initializing properties

-You can set initial values for your properties within your component's `mount` method.
+You can set initial values for properties within your component's `mount` method.

 Consider the following example: